Ozark County, Missouri: Political culture

 Like most counties situated in Southwest Missouri, Ozark County is a Republican stronghold in presidential elections.
 George W. Bush carried Ozark County in 2000 and 2004 by convincing two-to-one margins.
 Like many other rural counties throughout Missouri, Ozark County favored John McCain over Barack Obama in 2008.
-No Democratic presidential nominee has won Ozark County in over 150 years.
+No Democratic presidential nominee has won Ozark County since 1860.

 Like most rural areas throughout the Bible Belt in Southwest Missouri, voters in Ozark County traditionally adhere to socially and culturally conservative principles which tend to influence their Republican leanings.
 In 2004, Missourians voted on a constitutional amendment to define marriage as the union between a man and a woman—it overwhelmingly passed Ozark County with 82.18 percent of the vote.
 The initiative passed the state with 71 percent of support from voters as Missouri became the first state to ban same-sex marriage.
 In 2006, Missourians voted on a constitutional amendment to fund and legalize embryonic stem cell research in the state—it narrowly failed in Ozark County with 51.07 percent voting against the measure.
 The initiative narrowly passed the state with 51 percent of support from voters as Missouri became one of the first states in the nation to approve embryonic stem cell research.
 Despite Ozark County's longstanding tradition of supporting socially conservative platforms, voters in the county have a penchant for advancing populist causes like increasing the minimum wage.
 In 2006, Missourians voted on a proposition (Proposition B) to increase the minimum wage in the state to $6.50 an hour—it passed Ozark County with 76.94 percent of the vote.
 The proposition strongly passed every single county in Missouri with 78.99 percent voting in favor as the minimum wage was increased to $6.50 an hour in the state.
 During the same election, voters in five other states also strongly approved increases in the minimum wage.